 • Outputs are: ITU-R Recommendations, Reports (including the CPM report) and Handbooks.

-Proposed Process 4 (current Objectives 4 and 5): To inform and assist the ITU-R membership in radiocommunication matters
+Objectives 4 and 5 achieved through Process 4: To inform and assist the ITU-R membership in radiocommunication matters

 The activities relating to informing administrations may be difficult to separate from those relating to assisting.
 Therefore, these activities have been combined into one process.